-If you have a foundation degree in Media Skills, you can fast-track to a BA(Hons) degree with this course.
-In one year you will develop advanced practical skills, explore theoretical concepts and understand their application to media texts.
+If you have a foundation degree in Media Skills (or equivalent), you can fast-track to a Media Skills BA (Hons) degree with this course.
+It will help you develop advanced practical skills in media and communications.

 If you are planning to join this course in September 2020, please view the information about changes to courses for 2020/21 due to Covid-19.

 Students who are continuing their studies with Kingston University in 2020/21 should refer to their Course Handbook for information about specific changes that have been, or may be, made to their course or modules being delivered in 2020/21.
 Course Handbooks are located within the Canvas course page.

 We work closely with the Careers and Employability Team to embed skills in our curriculum and help students to shape their career.
 Recent graduates work as social media managers, account executives, digital journalists, copywriters, web editors and video producers.
 Employers include Barcoff studios, Apple, the BBC, Saatchi Gallery, Discovery Channel, Google Play and Winkreactive.

 You can choose from a range of modules to suit your interests.
 Popular modules include:

 You also have the option to choose the module Professional Communication Skills where you will be able to select a workplace option to have the opportunity to experience working practices.